 The voltammetric behavior of 5-ASA on BDDE has been studied over a wide pH range.
 Using CV it was found that 5-ASA provides one oxidation peak at about +900 mV.
 No reduction signal was recorded under the used working conditions, which is obvious from Figure 2, and the electrode process could be described as chemically irreversible.
 B-R buffer of pH 7.0 was chosen as a suitable supporting electrolyte for all next measurements because the current signal was well developed and evaluable in this medium.
 When the scan rate was changed from 10 to 400 mV s−1 using CV, a linear dependence was achieved between the peak current and the square root of scan rate which corresponds to the diffusion-controlled electrode process.

 The parameters for SWV determination of 5-ASA on SWV were optimized and are summarized in the part “Experimental”.
 This method was subsequently applied for analysis of model solutions containing 5-ASA.
 The repeatability of 5-ASA oxidation measurements under the proposed conditions was studied by application of 11 repeated measurements for 5-ASA concentration 5×10−5 mol L−1 and the relative standard deviation (RSDM(11)) was calculated as 2.70 %.
-Applicability of the evaluated method was verified by repeated determinations of 5-ASA at two concentrations levels in model solutions.
+Applicability of the evaluated method was verified by repeated determinations of 5-ASA at two concentration levels in model solutions.
 The method of standard addition was applied.
 Every determination was 5-times repeated and the results are summarized in Table I. The obtained values of RSDD(5) do not exceed 1.50 %.
 The achieved results proved very good accuracy and repeatability of proposed method.
 Figure 3 shows an example of the dependence of the peak height on the 5-ASA concentration in the range from 2.5×10−5 to 3×10−4 mol L−1.
 The linear dynamic range (LDR) of the observed oxidation peak was recorded from 2×10−6 to 3×10−4 mol L−1.
 The value of LOD for 5-ASA determination using SWV in combination with BDDE was calculated as 6.96×10−7 mol L−1.

 Table I